-After a successful defense the student should contact the Program Office to obtain a checklist of final dissertation steps (see Appendix F).
+After a successful defense the student should contact the Program Office to obtain a checklist of final dissertation steps (see Appendix G-H).
 These steps include submitting the completed manuscript to the copy editor approved by the Doctoral Program for final review and completing all coursework.

 The copy editor reviews the manuscript to ensure compliance with expectations found in the current Doctor of Education in Leadership: Dissertation Style Manual and the current APA Style Manual, as well as checks for common errors in mechanics and usage.
-The department covers the editing costs if and when the editing takes less than eight hours.
-Should a manuscript require more than eight hours of editing, the student is responsible for reimbursing the department for any additional editing time at a rate of \$50 per hour.
+The department covers the editing costs up to 8 hours.
+Should a manuscript require additional editing, the student is responsible for reimbursing the department for any additional editing time.
 Students should expect this final editing process to take 2-4 weeks depending on the time of submission.
 The copy editor will contact the student if any questions arise during editing.

 Following the revision of the dissertation, the student will receive instructions from the program office to upload the dissertation to ProQuest.
 The dissertation is complete only after the copy is received by the program office and approved.
 Following these steps, the Program Director will convert all grades for EDLL 750 from "Deferred" to "Credit".
-Upon completion of all remaining requirements for the degree the College officially awards the Ed.D at the next official degree posting date (see Appendix E for a checklist of progress through the program).
+Upon completion of all remaining requirements for the degree the College officially awards the Ed.D at the next official degree posting date (see Appendix H for a checklist of progress through the program).